A. David's anger at Nabal.

 Now Abigail went to Nabal, and there he was, holding a feast in his house, like the feast of a king.
 And Nabal's heart was merry within him, for he was very drunk; therefore she told him nothing, little or much, until morning light.
 So it was, in the morning, when the wine had gone from Nabal, and his wife had told him these things, that his heart died within him, and he became like a stone.
 Then it came about, after about ten days, that the Lord struck Nabal, and he died.

 a.
-There he was, holding a feast in his house: Nabal lives up to his name; he is a fool.
-His life is in imminent danger - his wife knows it, all his servants know it, but he doesn’t know it.
-He eats and gets drunk as if all is fine, and he hasn’t a care in the world.
+There he was, holding a feast in his house: Nabal lived up to his name; he was a fool.
+His life was in imminent danger - his wife knew it, all his servants knew it, but he didn't know it.
+He eats and gets drunk as if all were fine, and didn't have a care in the world.

 i.
-In this regard, Nabal is a picture of the sinner who goes on rejecting God, without regard to God’s coming judgment.
-Just as certain as it was that David would have killed Nabal, so it is certain that God will judge the sinner who continues to reject Him.
+In this regard, Nabal is a picture of the sinner who goes on rejecting God without regard to God's coming judgment.
+David certainly would have killed Nabal and it is certain that God will judge the sinner who continues to reject Him.

-d.
-His heart died within him, and he became like stone . . . the Lord struck Nabal, and he died: Abigail’s wise action saved Nabal from David, and saved David from himself.
-But it could not save Nabal from God’s judgment.
-Nabal was never out of God’s reach, and when it was the right time, God took care of him.
+c.
+His heart died within him, and he became like stone . . . the Lord struck Nabal, and he died: Abigail's wise action saved Nabal from David and saved David from himself.
+But it could not save Nabal from God's judgment.
+Nabal was never out of God's reach and when it was the right time, God took care of him.

 i.
 In 1 Samuel 25:33, David was grateful that Abigail's appeal had kept him from avenging myself with my own hand.
 This proves that David did not need to avenge himself with his own hand; God was more than able to do it.